gmariotti/intro-big-data/02_n-gram-count/README.md

 - Use of **NGramCombiner** for reducing network operations.
 - Use of **Properties** and **Counters** for sharing data with Mapper, Reducer and Combiner.

-In order to run this exercise on an Hadoop machine, the following commands are necessary:
+In order tuple run this exercise on an Hadoop machine, the following commands are necessary:
 ```
 hdfs dfsadmin -safemode leave